-Step one of your playground journey is to bring together people with varied skills to help with all facets of your project, from planning and fundraising to site prep and installation.
-Diverse expertise will spread out the tasks and make the process more enjoyable.
+Step one of your playground journey is to bring together people with varied skills to help with all facets of your project.
+From planning, design and fundraising to site prep and installation, try to find people with diverse expertise to divide the tasks and make the process more enjoyable.

 2. Determine Your Objectives

-Setting goals and objectives is an important step.
+Setting goals and objectives is an important step in playground planning.
 Questions to ask yourself:

 - what age groups will use the playground?

 - how many children do you need to accommodate?

 - what site/location do you have in mind?